earthly/website/blog/_posts/2024-02-06-readability.md

 ```

-Reduce is super handy and this is where readability of an expert can really grow I think.
-If you're going to spend years working in a programming langauge, learning the idioms is a small cost to pay to improve day to day readability, because you are using higher level concepts.
+Things like reduce are where readability of an expert can really grow.
+If you're going to spend years working in a programming language, learning the conventions is a small cost to pay to improve day to day readability, because you are using higher level concepts.

-filter and map also benefit expert readablity.
+filter and map also benefit expert readability.

 ```